yaikobzeray/dev-journal/activity_log.md

 Worked on Django authentication: custom user model extending AbstractUser.
 Added phone number and avatar fields.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 29 August 2024 — Entry 1

+Explored gRPC-web for the Flutter web client.
+Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*